min69u/Reforestation/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”